 For details of Sunday services, please click on SUNDAY SERVICES in the menu at the top of this page.

-During lockdown, there are also always many services which can be followed on television and radio and online.
+During lockdown when services in church buildings may be reduced, there are many services which can be followed on television and radio and online.
 The online services for our own group of parishes are available on the Chagford Church website (www.chagfordchurch.co.uk).
 Exeter Cathedral similarly provides on line services (www.exeter-cathedral.org.uk), as do many others.

-All our benefice churches (except, at present, Moreton) are OPEN for private prayer and reflection, but check opening times given in the item under LATEST NEWS at the top left-hand side of this page – and note that, following Government guidelines, it is mandatory for clergy and congregations to wear face coverings when attending church services
+All our benefice churches are OPEN for private prayer and reflection, but check opening times given in the item under LATEST NEWS at the top left-hand side of this page – and note that, following Government guidelines, it is mandatory for clergy and congregations to wear face coverings when attending church services

 If you are in need of any sort of help, please use the CONTACT button at the top of this page, and your message will be conveyed to the most appropriate person as soon as it is picked up – certainly the same day.